nocobase/website/content/articles/6-best-open-source-ai-tools-to-build-dashboards/index.md

 **Core uses**

-* **Building dashboards and visual panels**  Teams can present data from databases or APIs using charts, tables, and list components.
+* **Building dashboards and visual panels**: Teams can present data from databases or APIs using charts, tables, and list components.
 This supports operations monitoring, business reporting, and simple metric displays, with the flexibility to customize interactions and layout.
-* **Building internal tools and admin applications**  With its UI components, permission controls, and action logic, Appsmith supports data display, entry, and workflow handling within a single application.
+* **Building internal tools and admin applications**: With its UI components, permission controls, and action logic, Appsmith supports data display, entry, and workflow handling within a single application.
 It is ideal for operation-heavy or data-centric internal processes.

 **AI highlights**

-* **AI Assistant for faster application creation**  The assistant generates layouts, components, API requests, and basic logic from natural language prompts, helping reduce manual UI configuration and speeding up development.
+* **AI Assistant for faster application creation**: The assistant generates layouts, components, API requests, and basic logic from natural language prompts, helping reduce manual UI configuration and speeding up development.
-* **Logic and content generation support**  AI can produce script snippets for queries or formatting logic and generate explanatory text when needed, improving content creation efficiency.
+* **Logic and content generation support**: AI can produce script snippets for queries or formatting logic and generate explanatory text when needed, improving content creation efficiency.

 ---